The TE1 of Stashes

 His former head coach David Shaw had this to say about his route running ability: “He’ll be one of the better seam-running tight ends in the league.
 He’s a guy that can run and at 6-foot-7, he’s a great target for a guy like Russell Wilson. … He’ll be able to outrun most linebackers, and he’s bigger than most safeties.”

 Seattle Seahawks GM, John Schneider, also had glowing remarks about Parkinson after the Seahawks selected him: “Stanford’s coach was bragging about him you know and loves him and, you know, the huge targets got great hands.
 You know that they, they didn’t have plans to play him right away, but he was just too good, and you have big people like that running down the middle of the field and he is going to be a smart, tough, reliable guy.
 Just off the charts from a character standpoint.”

 These are some of Colby’s highlights from his senior season.
-The way he plays, and moves is uncanny to Jimmy Graham.
-In the video you can also see that Colby plays much faster than his above number suggest.
+The way he plays, and moves are uncanny to Jimmy Graham.
+In the video, you can also see that Colby plays much faster than his above number suggest.

 How does he fit in with Seattle?

 Seattle, in my opinion, made a very poor choice in trading away their pro bowl center for the All-Pro TE, Jimmy Graham, back in 2015.
 However, the way Graham was used in Seattle’s offense is the same way I think they will use Parkinson.
 As far as physical measurements go, Parkinson and Graham are mirror images of each other.

 During Graham’s time in Seattle, he scored 18 TDs.
 How these were scored however I find to be very telling.
 All 18 scores were either a jump ball or a seam throw right down the middle of the field and both of these are strengths of Parkinson’s.